Askaniy/TrueColorTools/ReadMe.md

 - `sun` (bool): `true` to remove Sun as emitter
 - `vega` (bool): `true` to untie from the white standard according to Vega
 - `tags` (list): strings, categorizes a spectrum

+### Spectra database extension
+The data in the `/spectra` folder can be modified by user (except for the "vital" spectra of the [Sun](spectra/files/CALSPEC/sun_reference_stis_002.fits) and [Vega](spectra/files/CALSPEC/alpha_lyr_stis_011.fits)).
+The display order in the *Database viewer* is determined by the file names and the order within the file.
+When repeating the spectrum header in the database, the last spectrum replaces the previously specified one.
+Tags can be anything, nothing will break.
+Their list is formed after reading the files. `"/spectra extras"` is recommended as a storage location for user files; they will be shown first in the GUI.
+You can help the project by creating and sharing database files.

+100 stellar spectra of [CALSPEC database](https://www.stsci.edu/hst/instrumentation/reference-data-for-calibration-and-tools/astronomical-catalogs/calspec) (as of August 12, 2023) are stored as FITS files in the [spectra/files/CALSPEC](spectra/files/CALSPEC) folder.
+If you add spectrum from the database, it is recommended to take the "stis" version and pay attention to the presence of the B−V color index in the table.

+### Filters database extension
+TCT use filter sensitivity profiles for accurate spectrum restoration.
+They are provided by [SVO Filter Profile Service](http://svo2.cab.inta-csic.es/svo/theory/fps3/index.php) and stored [here](/filters).
+To replenish the database, select a filter on the site, choose the "ascii" data file and place it in the folder.
+If you see "Detector Type: Photon counter" in the filter description there (instead of "Energy counter" we need) rename the file by putting `-` at the beginning.

+Some of files in the `/filters` folder are "vital": [V band filter](filters/Generic_Bessell.V.dat) and human eye's color matching functions.
+You can create `"/filter extras"` folder for personal use.

+Brief help on the UBVRI photometric system implementations:
+- `Generic_Johnson` takes into account the sensitivity of photomultiplier tubes, mostly affected on R and I bands.
+Use **only** if the measurements were actually recorded on a PMT.
+- `Generic_Cousins` contains only R and I bands.
+Can be used with the U, B, V from Johnson system directly, but the error is expected to be large.
+- `Generic_Bessell` is actually Johnson—Cousins system for CCD receiver.
+Recommended by default.